-With these campaigns, the end game is driving customer engagement, improving brand affinity, and increasing brand awareness–all of which should already be goals within your company’s marketing strategy.
-There are a multitude of ways to execute your campaign–common tactics include engaging videos, influencer partnerships, giveaways and contests, cross-company promotions, branded hashtags, user-generated content, shareable posts, engaging videos, and more–and we see brands creatively implementing these tactics in new ways all the time.
+With these campaigns, the end game is driving customer engagement, improving brand affinity, and increasing brand awareness for your target audience-all of which should already be goals within your company’s marketing strategy.
+There are a multitude of ways to execute your social media strategy-common tactics include engaging videos, influencer partnerships, giveaways and contests, cross-company promotions, branded hashtags, user-generated content, shareable posts, engaging videos, and more-and we see brands creatively implementing these tactics in new ways all the time.

 Some successfully and some not-so-successfully.
-Ultimately, you want to convert your (perhaps otherwise passive) followers into active participants of your campaign, so choose a route that makes sense for your brand and will be most likely to incite this kind of involvement from your audience.
+Ultimately, you want to convert your (perhaps otherwise passive) followers into active participants of your campaign, so choose social channels that makes sense for your brand and will be most likely to incite this kind of involvement from your audience.
 If your campaign (and it’s content) is creative, authentic, and shareable, then you’re on the right path to social campaign success.

 Stand-Out Social Media Campaign Examples

-Whether you’re trying to introduce social campaigns into your strategy for the first time, or looking to ramp up existing efforts, there is no time like the present.
+Whether you’re trying to introduce social campaigns into your strategy for the first time or looking to ramp up existing efforts, there is no time like the present to use your social platform for marketing.
 And with the year winding down, this is the perfect opportunity to start thinking about campaign ideas for next year.

 With a creative, open-minded marketing team on your side, the opportunities for brand social success are endless, and even if you’re just running a one-man show, all it takes is a little inspiration to get the creative juices flowing.
 Big brand or small business, social media campaigns are a key pillar of any smart marketing strategy, and these examples are some of the best we’ve seen in recent years.